Parcel Delivery Management Services, from The Whistl Group visit parcels website

 This guide focuses on the role that a customer service team can play in delivering a positive customer experience, from proactive email responses to the use of technology to help customers ‘self-serve’ their own needs.
 Whilst improving the customer experience and retaining customers is a huge benefit in itself, there are also cost savings to be made from doing so.
 For example, reducing the number of complaints also reduces the number of calls and emails a contact centre will receive and have to process.
 Put simply, fewer contacts require fewer contact centre advisors.

-The frequently asked questions are often the first place to start when trying to improve the customer experience with a website.
-This content area should offer a comprehensive guide to any regular questions asked by customers.
-FAQs should be both product and service-related, to reduce queries around delivery or returns.
-It is also important to review the FAQ area regularly to take into account any additional questions asked by customers via customer services.
-Being able to gather qualitative feedback from the contact centre is imperative.
+Frequently asked questions are often the first place to start when trying to improve the customer experience on a website.
+This content area should provide a comprehensive guide to address any frequently asked customer questions.
+FAQs should be both product and service-related to reduce queries around delivery or returns.
+It is also essential to review the FAQ area regularly to address any additional questions that customers may ask through customer service.
+Gathering qualitative feedback from the contact centre is imperative.

-Ensure your customer service team are pointing all contacts to the FAQ pages for future reference, allowing customers to effectively self-serve.
+Ensure your customer service team directs all contacts to the FAQ pages for future reference, enabling customers to effectively self-serve.

 It’s also a good idea to add links to the FAQ area on order confirmation emails, on product shipped emails, and even on the rear of delivery notes and email signatures to maximise the visibility of the FAQ area.

-Use previous data and the experience of customer service advisors to be proactive in responding to emails and written communication.
-Don’t wait for customers to ask to follow up questions.
-Anticipate what a customer is likely to respond with.
+Utilise previous data and the experience of customer service advisors to respond to emails and written communication proactively.
+Don’t wait for customers to ask to follow up on questions.
+Anticipate what a customer is likely to react to.
 An example of this is when arranging a product return.
-Proactively tell the customer what the returns policy is, when the customer will receive their refund, or how long it may take the bank to process the refund.
-If an exchange item is being sent, notify the customer of the carrier their item will be sent with, when they can expect delivery, and any other information relevant to the customer delivery.
+Proactively inform the customer about the returns policy, including when they can expect to receive their refund and how long it may take for the bank to process it.
+If an exchange item is being sent, notify the customer of the carrier they will be sent with, when they can expect delivery, and any other relevant information regarding their delivery.

 Many of the larger carrier companies have been investing millions of pounds in their parcel tracking and customer communication technology.

-This technology allows customers to receive email and SMS notifications as to when they can expect their parcels.
+This technology enables customers to receive email and SMS notifications indicating when they can expect their parcels.
 In DPD’s case, customers are notified within 15 minutes of delivery.

 As these notifications are sent from the carrier, this takes away much of the responsibility from the retailer.
 Best of all, if customers need to rearrange their delivery, they can organise this directly with the carrier, rather than via your customer service team.